naptalie/kube-nap-charts/README.md

 # Grafana Mimir - TSDB with out-of-order support
 mimir:
-  enabled: true  # Set to false to use Prometheus federation loop instead
+  enabled: true  # Set to false for local dev to save resources

 mimir-distributed:
   mimir: